Skip to Main Content

 The examples provided in this guide, demonstrate ideal templates (ie; assuming you are able to locate all information about a source), for the most common types of documents.
 However, if your information source doesn't fit these templates, there are many more examples in the full IEEE Reference Guide.

 The IEEE style uses abbreviated journal titles.
 Instructions on using abbreviated titles in EndNote can be found here.
-IEEE is primarily used for IEEE published titles and a list of all titles is available for download here: IEEE Journals and Abbreviations List.
+IEEE is primarily used for IEEE published titles and a list of all titles is available here: IEEE journal and magazine titles and reference abbreviations.

-More information in relation to this, is provided here (Please note: you will be directed to the EndNote tab in this Guide).
+More information in relation to this is provided here, found in the EndNote tab in this Guide.

 IEEE Referencing Tips